Double scoop-sundaes or scrumptious spaghetti, cheesy hamburgers, or mac and cheese?

 1. Earn the Burn:

-From the aforementioned information, we know that cheat meals are a great way of accelerating your body-transformation goals and help your diet.
+From the aforementioned information, we know that cheat meals are a great way of accelerating your body-transformation goals and helping your diet.
 However, one needs to plan it appropriately.
 As the hormones are affected only when your body acknowledges a calorie deficiency in your overall nutrition intake.
 Incorporating a calorie-rich meal into your diet tricks your body into thinking the food needs to be burned using “fat-stores” thus accelerating your metabolism.
 However, this can only happen if you’ve followed a good diet with fewer calories for a considerable time.

 2. Moderation is the Key: